-Upon the closing of the Second Tranche Transaction, the Company issued the Second Tranche Warrants, which were determined to be liability classified, which requires that the liability be measured at fair value each period with changes in fair value being recorded as a component of non-operating expense in the consolidated statement of comprehensive loss.
+Upon the closing of the Second Tranche Transaction, the Company issued the Second Tranche Warrants, which were determined to be liability classified, which required that the liability be measured at fair value each period with changes in fair value being recorded as a component of non-operating expense in the consolidated statement of comprehensive loss.
 This valuation was determined to be a level 3 valuation because it included unobservable inputs.
 The Second Tranche Warrants were valued using a Monte Carlo simulation valuation model.
 This model incorporated several inputs, including the Common Stock price on the date of valuation, the historical volatility of the price of the Common Stock and the risk-free interest rate.
-Significant assumptions used to value this liability were as follows:
+The Second Tranche Investors delivered exercise notices covering all of the Second Tranche Warrants during the period from September 25 - 28, 2018 (see Note 11).
+The Company revalued the Second Tranche Warrants liability immediately prior to the respective exercise notice dates of the Second Tranche Investors, measured as the excess of the closing share price on the exercise notice date over the actual warrant exercise price of \$1.43 per share times the number of shares purchased.
+The resulting liability balance was then reclassified to equity.